If My Tag Expires Do I Have to Register It Again

 Improper client-side storage occurs when "an application stores the token in a way exhibiting the following behavior":

-• Automatically sent by the browser (Cookie storage).
+- Automatically sent by the browser (Cookie storage).

-• Retrieved even if the browser is restarted (Use of browser localStorage container).
+- Retrieved even if the browser is restarted (Use of browser localStorage container).

-• Retrieved in example of XSS issue (Cookie accessible to JavaScript lawmaking or Token stored in browser local/session storage).
+- Retrieved in example of XSS issue (Cookie accessible to JavaScript lawmaking or Token stored in browser local/session storage).

 To forbid this, the following steps are taken:

-• Store the token using the browser sessionStorage container.
+- Store the token using the browser

-• Add it as a Bearer HTTP Authentication header with JavaScript when calling services.
+container. - Add it as a Bearer HTTP

-• Add fingerprint information to the token.
+information to the token.

-Past storing the token in browser sessionStorage container it exposes the token to being stolen through a XSS attack.
-Yet, fingerprints added to the token preclude reuse of the stolen token by the aggressor on their machine.
-To close a maximum of exploitation surfaces for an attacker, add a browser Content Security Policy to harden the execution context.
+added to the token preclude reuse of the stolen token by the aggressor on their machine.
+To close a maximum of exploitation surfaces for an attacker, add a browser Content Security Policy

-Where the implementation of a fingerprint too serves to foreclose Token Sidejacking from occuring, and is done according to the guidelines here
+too serves to foreclose Token Sidejacking from occuring, and is done according to the guidelines here

 So what does the new "login" procedure look like?

 Nothing much changes, except that a refresh token gets sent along with the JWT.
-Permit'south have a look a diagram of login process again, simply now with refresh_token functionality:
+Permit'south have a look a diagram of login process again, simply now with refresh_token

-1. The user logs in with a login API call.
+- The user logs in with a login API call.

-2. Server generates JWT token and refresh_token, and a fingerprint
+- Server generates JWT token and

-3. The server returns the JWT token, refresh token, and a SHA256-hashed version of the fingerprint in the token claims
+- The server returns the JWT token, refresh token, and a

-4. The un-hashed version of the generated fingerprint is stored as a hardened, HttpOnly cookie on the client
+-hashed version of the fingerprint in the token claims - The un-hashed version of the generated fingerprint is stored as a hardened,

-5. When the JWT token expires, a silent refresh will happen.
-This is where the client calls the /refresh token endpoint
+cookie on the client - When the JWT token expires, a silent refresh will happen.
+This is where the client calls the

 And now, what does the silent refresh expect like?